 If the FTA wins U.S. congressional and Jordanian parliamentary approval, Jordan will become only the fourth country in the world to have a bilateral free trade agreement with the United States.
-Prior to the Jordanian negotiations, the United States concluded FTA's with Canada and Mexico, forming the North American Free Trade Area (NAFTA), and with Israel.
+Previous FTA's were concluded with Canada and Mexico, forming the North American Free Trade Area (NAFTA), and with Israel.

 In 1985, Congress strongly supported the U.S.-Israel FTA negotiated by the Reagan Administration.
 Congress began its approval process of the FTA on April 29, 1985 when the United States-Israel Free Trade Area Implementation Act (H.R.
 2268) was introduced in the House.
 The House passed the bill unanimously on May 7, 1985 and the Senate passed it without amendment on May 23, 1985.
 President Reagan signed the bill into law (P.L.
 99-47) on June 11, 1985.
 U.S.-Israeli bilateral trade has increased substantially since the conclusion of the FTA.
 When the agreement was signed in 1985, total U.S.-Israeli bilateral trade amounted to \$4.7 billion.
-Since then, the volume of bilateral trade has increased steadily, reaching more than \$17.5 billion in 1999, representing nearly a four-fold increase in total bilateral trade.
+Since then, the volume of bilateral trade has increased steadily, reaching more than \$20.7 billion in 2000, representing more than a four-fold increase in total bilateral trade.5

 In 1996, Congress amended the United States-Israel Free Trade Area Implementation Act through the GSP Renewal Act of 1996 (P.L.
 104-234).
-This legislation expanded the geographic scope of the U.S.-Israel FTA in two important ways.
+This legislation expanded the geographic scope of the U.S.-Israel FTA in two ways.
 First, it extended the FTA to cover goods produced or manufactured in the West Bank and Gaza Strip.
 By providing Palestinian exporters with duty-free access to the U.S. market, Congress hoped that such a 'peace dividend' would strengthen the Palestinian economy and thereby reinforce support for the peace process.
 The extension of the U.S.-Israel FTA to the West Bank and Gaza Strip has had a modest impact on direct Palestinian exports to the United States.
-In 1995, there were no such exports, but by 1999, the United States directly imported \$3.5 million of Palestinian goods.
+In 1995, there were no such exports, but by 2000, the United States directly imported \$4.8 million of Palestinian goods.
 These figures might understate the actual amount of Palestinian exports to the United States in recent years because of Israel's continuing role in heavily intermediating Palestinian trade with the rest of the world.
 In other words, some Palestinian goods may be exported indirectly to the United States via Israel, and therefore appear in U.S.-Israeli bilateral trade statistics.

 Second, P.L.
 104-234 also granted the President additional proclamation authority to extend the U.S.-Israel FTA to cover products from qualifying industrial zones (QIZs) between Israel and Jordan, and Israel and Egypt.
-QIZs are designed to
+QIZs are designed to further Arab-Israeli economic cooperation by providing goods produced with certain

-&lt;sup>5"U.S. Trade Balance with Israel," United States Census Bureau, Department of Commerce.
+5"U.S. Trade Balance with Israel," United States Census Bureau, Department of Commerce.

-&lt;sup>6This bill was introduced in the House on March 13, 1996, as H.R.
+6This bill was introduced in the House on March 13, 1996, as H.R.
 3074.
 The House passed H.R.
 3074 by voice vote on April 16, 1996, and the Senate passed it without amendment by unanimous consent on September 27, 1996.
 President Clinton signed the bill into law (P.L.
 104-234) on October 2, 1996.

-&lt;sup>7"U.S. Trade Balance with Gaza Strip Administered by Israel," and "U.S. Trade Balance with West Bank Administered by Israel," U.S. Census Bureau, Department of Commerce.
+7"U.S. Trade Balance with Gaza Strip Administered by Israel," and "U.S. Trade Balance with West Bank Administered by Israel," U.S. Census Bureau, Department of Commerce.